discordjs/guide/guide/commando/README.md

 The final option, `invite`, is the **full** invite URL to your bot's support server.
 While not a required option, it's a good idea to have a support server on hand to handle questions and concerns your users may have about your bot if it is public.
 If not, it's safe to leave this option out.

 Next, you're going to register the command groups, args types, and default commands.
 Then, you register the commands in a folder.
-You can name the folder whatever you want, but it's recommended to stick with `commands`, as it makes the most sense.
+You can name the folder whatever you want, but we recommend sticking with `commands`, as it makes the most sense.

 ```js
 client.registry